DoNOF/DoNOF-Documentation/docs/input.rst

 Dependencies
 ^^^^^^^^^^^^

 You may notice above that setting USENAG=T in the input file DoNOF will use the conjugate gradient algorithm for the optimization of natural occupancies, as well as nuclear coordinates (if RUNTYP=OPTGEO).
 However, since the license of NAG is restricted (see https://www.nag.co.uk/content/nag-library), these routines are not provided by DoNOF and the user must include them to the code.
+Namely, the following routines are called by DoNOF if USENAG=T: E04DGF, E04UEF, E04UCF, and SparseSymLinearSystem.
+The latter is required for perturbative calculations, while the other routines are required for optimization processes.

 Alternatively, we have implemented the LBFGS algorithm written by J. Nocedal (see http://users.iems.northwestern.edu/~nocedal/lbfgs.html, and cite references therein if USENAG=F) for the occupation and geometry optimizations.
 This method is activated by setting USENAG=F).
 In our experience, LBFGS works fine for occupation optimization, whereas it must be employed carefully for geometry optimization as detailed below.